-Is there a diabetes cure?
+Is there a cure for diabetes?

-Is weight loss surgery a possible cure for diabetes?
+Can weight loss surgery cure diabetes?

 But the people whose diabetes goes into remission are the ones who lose the most weight.
 The more weight a person loses after surgery, the greater improvement in blood glucose control.
 But, if and when a person regains the weight - and many do - diabetes returns.
-With it comes the need for constant blood glucose testing, medications and adherence to a stricter diet, exercise regimen and lifestyle changes.
+With it comes the need for constant blood glucose testing, medications, and adherence to a stricter diet, exercise regimen and lifestyle changes.

 Weight loss and maintaining a healthy weight are very important for self-managing diabetes.
 Although a diabetes cure would be wonderful, for now it's important to stick with your regular blood glucose testing and daily diabetes medications.

-Are stem cells a possible cure for diabetes?
+Can stem cells cure diabetes?

-What about islet cell transplantation as a cure for diabetes?
+Can islet cell transplantation cure diabetes?

 Islet cell transplantation involves transferring insulin-producing beta cells from a donor's pancreas into the person with diabetes.
 Once transplanted, the donor cells begin to make and release insulin, actively regulating the level of glucose in the blood.